kragen/dernocua/text/term-rewriting-micro-interpreter.md

 Today Andrius Štikonas got the `hex0_riscv64` bootstrap seed program down to 392 bytes; it translates from hexadecimal into binary, though much of the bulk of the program is opening and closing files.
-This led me to thinking about the question of kefitzat haderech, shortening the path: can we teleport directly from a few hundred bytes of machine code to something much more amenable to writing compilers?
+This led me to thinking about the question of Kefitzat haDerekh, shortening the path: can we teleport directly from a few hundred bytes of machine code to something much more amenable to writing compilers?